-Consideration of Over Time Criteria:

-Equipment (produced at Company's location): If another entity stepped in to fulfill the Company's equipment production obligations without the benefit of Company's work in process, it would need to re-perform whatever work the Company had already done.
+Consideration of Over Time Criteria: If another entity stepped in to fulfill the Company's tooling and parts performance obligations without the benefit of Company's work in process, it would need to re-perform whatever work the Company had already done.
 Therefore, criterion (a) to recognize revenue over time is not met.
-The Company has physical possession of the equipment and makes all design decisions for the equipment, therefore the Company controls the equipment as it is created, so criterion (b) also is not met.
-With respect to criterion (c), an entity should consider both contractual restrictions and physical limitations when considering whether the equipment has an alternative use.
-In addition, the consideration of the "alternative use" of the asset should be based on the characteristics of the asset that will ultimately be transferred to the customer (i.e. the final product, not based on the status of the work in process at the time of cancellation) per BC136 of ASU 2014-09.
-(Tailor accordingly) The equipment does not have an alternative use to the Company, as it is both customer- and program-specific and the cost to modify for another customer would result in significant economic loss.
-In addition to the practical limitations of being able to use the equipment for another purpose, the Company is contractually restricted from doing anything else with the equipment.
-Therefore, if the Company has the enforceable right to payment for performance completed to date in fulfilling the equipment and installation performance obligations (see discussion below on considerations of reasonable profit margin), revenue should be recognized over time.
-Otherwise, revenue should be recognized at a point in time.-OR- The equipment is typically designed based on the Company's base design with very minimal customization for the customer.
-As a result, the equipment in process can likely be used for another customer with little rework required as an alternative if the contract is terminated.
-Therefore, criterion (c) is not met and revenue should be recognized at a point in time.
+The Company has physical possession of the parts and tools and makes all design decisions for the tooling, therefore the Company controls the tooling and parts as they are created, so criterion (b) also is not met.
+With respect to criterion (c), the tooling and parts do not have an alternative use to the Company, as they are both customer- and part-specific.
+In addition to the physical limitations of being able to use the tool for another purpose, the Company is contractually restricted from doing anything else with the tool.
+Therefore, if the Company has the enforceable right to payment for performance completed to date in fulfilling the tooling and parts performance obligations, revenue should be recognized over time.
+Otherwise, revenue should be recognized at a point in time.